sanbotto/techops-challenge/extras/challenge-notes.md

 &#x200B;

-2. The cron daemon is not able to send an email after the cron job runs due to a restriction that AWS imposes on the sending of emails using port 25.
-This can be resolved requesting said restriction to be removed, but the best way to actually solve this is to use the SES service.
-As stated previously, this is an improvement to be made.

-&#x200B;

-3. For the VM, I opted to have 3 separate EBS volumes: root, web data and backups.
+2. For the VM, I opted to have 3 separate EBS volumes: root, web data and backups.
 This is because it's a best practice to not backup to your production volumes since, if they fill, all services go down (specially if the volume that becomes full is the root one).
 Keeping the web data in a separate volume is also a good idea since the corruption of the root volume wouldn't affect it and you could mount this volume on a different machine really quickly.

 &#x200B;

-4. All sensitive data is securely stored using SSM Parameter Store.
+3. All sensitive data is securely stored using SSM Parameter Store.
 This is a best practice to keep the data secure and not exposed to the public.
 There are other services that can be used to store the data, but Parameter Store provides standard parameters storage at no cost and it's really easy to use.